 - INROADS: Four INROADS interns joined UW Health in the summer of2014.
 INROADS' mission is to develop and place talented minority youth in business and industry and prepare them for corporate and community leadership.

 - Workforce Development Board's Middle College Internship Program: UW Health hosted five Middle College.
 The Middle College Program is designed to advance the educational level of young adults by combining high school academics necessary for high school graduation while concurrently taking college courses that align with the student's career pathway of interest.

-- Centro Hispano's Escalero: UW Health hosted two Escalero interns in 2014.
+- Centro Hispano's Escalera: UW Health hosted two Escalera interns in 2014.
 The program focuses on college preparation and career awareness for youth in the Madison area.